mpvalen/mpvalen.github.io/usage.md

 After setting the values for the simulation, the user has to generate an input (using the button from the menu) and then launch a simulation by choosing the folder that has the inputs.
 Here, the user can also create a new folder for the inputs and outputs if the first windows was ignored.

-This menu also has an option to calculate the cell survival for two cell lines: V79 and HSG.
+This menu also has an option to calculate the cell survival for different cell lines.
 The model used for this has to be checked in the menu [Models](#models).
-In this version of the program only two models can be used through this button (Wang and TLK).
+In this version of the program, only two models can be used through this button: Wang and TLK.
+The available cell lines depend on the chosen model:

+- Wang: V79, HSG, T1, or any new cell line added by the user (see section [Models](#models)).

+- TLK: V79, HSG.

 ## FLUKA